maetyu-d/film/README.md

-This list is by no means exhaustive and perhaps can never hope to be.
+This list is by no means exhaustive and perhaps can never hope to be; there is always more to find and see.
 Thanks to: Culture Art Society, Exmilitai, the Film Space group, Shoma A. Chatterji, Adam Vaughan/The Conversation, etc.

 ---------
 ---------